“I wish I’d known that you don’t need to use a breastfeeding cushion and sitting up straight isn’t always the best idea.”

 “I wish I’d known that my boobs were not the same.
 They pointed off in different directions so needed different positions/holds.
 I had one pain free boob and one sore painful nipple.”

 There isn’t one way to breastfeed and there isn’t one position you should use.
 There are some basic principles (a baby taking a mouthful of breast and not just the nipple, a baby’s chin and body in contact with mum) but they can happen in a thousand different ways.
 We do know that babies often respond well when they feel anchored and secure so positions where babies are well supported (such as a mum leaning back) may be more helpful than a baby dangling on an arm.
 Some mums prefer to hold their breast, some keep them in their natural shape.
-Some women have very long nipples and some short, flat or inverted.
+Some women have very long nipples and some short, flat or.
 It’s true that some babies (and some mums) may struggle to make breastfeeding work.
 Exclusive pumping, using a tube feeding system at the breast to give supplemental milk or using nipple shields may be part of your breastfeeding story.